Mathieuu/CsvEdit/README.md

 ## What is this ?

-### Warning

 This repository is a fork of [https://code.google.com/p/csvedit/](https://code.google.com/p/csvedit/) created by Mathieu Savy in 2104.
 It contains the latest functionnalities available for CSVEdit but most of the new features are still being tested.
 If you look for a more reliable version of the plugin you should probably visit the original repository.

-- The current stable release 1.1.3 is not available [on Eclipse Marketplace](https://marketplace.eclipse.org/content/csv-edit).
+- The previouhs stable release 1.1.3 was available [on Eclipse Marketplace](https://marketplace.eclipse.org/content/csv-edit).
 - The version available in this repository is 1.2.x

-As soon as a relevant feature will be mature enough, it will be added in the original repository.
+The intention was to contribbute features from here to the original repository once they are mature.

 ### How to get the latest version